 Normandy Park (NP)

 Seating: Normandy Park has a HUGE grassy area.
 This is one of the venues where we can really spread out.
 The seating is not next to the pool though.
 So as with most locations, you will need to do the “parents waltz” to watch your swimmer’s events.
+Normandy Park also has a deck area where you can watch your swimmers from above.

 Parking: NP does have a good sized gravel lot called “the cove,” the regular lot will not be open during meets to swimmers.
 If the cove is full you can park on the street but be very careful.
 The parking police in the area take their job very seriously, so be sure not to park on sidewalks, in front of hydrants or block any driveways.
 And pay attention to any “No Parking” signs!